DylanVann/dylanvann-com/src/pages/posts/2020-06-07-four-things-to-avoid-in-javascript/index.md

 1. Lines starting with `[`.
 2. Lines starting with `(`.
-3. Newlines after `return`.
+3. Newlines directly after `return`s.
 4. Semicolons - `;`.

-For more info see [Semicolons in JavaScript, what are they good for?]().
+For more info see [Semicolons in JavaScript, what are they good for?](/semicolons-in-js-what-are-they-good-for).